YouTube urges content creators to oppose EU copyright legislation

 Youtube said it would be forced to give content from a small number of large companies priority on its platform as the proving copyright would be too much for most independent creators to instantly demonstrate.

-YouTube has urged its creators to register their opposition to changes to copyright legislation approved by the European Parliament.
+YouTube has urged its content creators – people who make and upload videos on to the site – to register their opposition to changes to copyright legislation approved by the European Parliament.

-The move comes a matter of months after the video-sharing website introduced more stringent measures earlier this year for granting access to its monestisation programmes, which were criticised as favouring larger creators and companies.
-Under the new rules, channels had to have 4,000 of watch time and 1,000 subscribers in a year before they would be able to make money from their content.
+The move comes a matter of months after the video-sharing website introduced more stringent measures for granting access to its monetisation programmes, which were criticised as favouring larger creators and companies.
+Under the new rules, channels had to have 4,000 hours of “watch time” and 1,000 subscribers in a year before they would be able to make money from their content.

-YouTube has since added features such as YouTube Channel Memberships to help boost revenue for its content creators, and it claimed thousands had taken advantage of it.
-It is now is also planning to speed up the roll-out of to more channels and lower the subscriber threshold from 100,000 to 50,000 subscribers.
+YouTube has since added features such as YouTube Channel Memberships to help boost revenue for its content creators, and it has claimed that thousands had taken advantage of it.
+It is now also planning to speed up the roll-out of more channels and lower the subscriber threshold from 100,000 to 50,000 subscribers.

 The company said it has also taken steps to improve transparency, both with its creators through more regular updates and with advertisers, through channels providing more information about the content of videos.